pydantic/logfire/docs/guides/advanced/alternative-clients.md

     - `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=https://logfire-api.pydantic.dev/v1/traces` for just traces
     - `OTEL_EXPORTER_OTLP_METRICS_ENDPOINT=https://logfire-api.pydantic.dev/v1/metrics` for just metrics
 - `OTEL_EXPORTER_OTLP_HEADERS='Authorization=your-write-token'` - see [Creating Write Tokens](./creating-write-tokens.md) to obtain a write token and replace `your-write-token` with it.
 - `OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf` to export in Protobuf format over HTTP (not gRPC).
 The **Logfire** backend supports both Protobuf and JSON, but only over HTTP for now.
-Some SDKs (such as Python) already use this value as the default so setting this isn't required, but other SDKs use `grpc` as the defult.
+Some SDKs (such as Python) already use this value as the default so setting this isn't required, but other SDKs use `grpc` as the default.

 ## Example with Python